-- Netherhall was part of the large “Scraptoft Valley” housing scheme on both sides of Scraptoft Lane to meet the needs of the city after World War II.
+- Netherhall Estate was part of the large “Scraptoft Valley” housing scheme, created to meet the needs of the city after World War II

 An Urgent Need for New Housing